 Detained since: 31 July 2016

-In pretrial detention or under sentence: In pretrial detention pending the conclusion of appeal
+In pretrial detention or under sentence: Jailed pending appeal

 1. Are you detained with other inmates or are you in solitary confinement?
 How many people do you share the prison ward/cell with?